 If you’re living with a gum-lover, you might be dealing with gum on the floor far too often.
 New gum is relatively easy to remove, but old, dry gum is where the trouble is.

 A super-easy way to remove this is by using an ice cube.
 Apply the ice directly to the gum and freeze it.
 Once it’s stiff and frozen, use a scraper to remove it quickly.

-This smart hack can also be used on dried glue.
+You can also use this smart hack on dried glue.
 If you accidentally got gum stuck in your hair, you can also use ice to remove it without cutting your locks.

 11. Easiest Grout Cleaner

-Cleaning the grout between your tiles is often missed.
+Cleaning the grout between your tiles is often ignored.
 You might think it gets cleaned when you mop, but that’s not always the case.

 Grout cleaning products can be pricey, but luckily, we found a solution.
 For this, you’ll need shaving cream and lemon juice.